sybrenjansen/mpire/docs/index.rst

 Welcome to the MPIRE documentation!
 ===================================

-MPIRE, short for MultiProcessing Is Really Easy, is a Python package for multiprocessing, but faster and more user-friendly than the default multiprocessing package.
-It combines the convenient map like functions of ``multiprocessing.Pool`` with the benefits of using copy-on-write shared objects of ``multiprocessing.Process`` (not supported for Windows), together with easy-to-use worker state, worker insights, and progress bar functionality.
+MPIRE, short for MultiProcessing Is Really Easy, is a Python package for multiprocessing.
+MPIRE is faster in most scenarios, packs more features, and is generally more user-friendly than the default multiprocessing package.
+It combines the convenient map like functions of ``multiprocessing.Pool`` with the benefits of using copy-on-write shared objects of ``multiprocessing.Process``, together with easy-to-use worker state, worker insights, worker init and exit functions, timeouts, and progress bar functionality.

 Features
 --------

 - Faster execution than other multiprocessing libraries.
 See benchmarks_.
 - Intuitive, Pythonic syntax
-- Multiprocessing with ``map``/``map_unordered``/``imap``/``imap_unordered`` functions
+- Multiprocessing with ``map``/``map_unordered``/``imap``/``imap_unordered``/``apply``/``apply_async`` functions
 - Easy use of copy-on-write shared objects with a pool of workers (copy-on-write is only available for start method ``fork``, so it's not supported on Windows)
 - Each worker can have its own state and with convenient worker init and exit functionality this state can be easily